sezgink/sezgink.github.io/content/about.md

 ## Education

 * **2014-2019 Istanbul Technical University - B. Sc.
-Electronics and Communication Engineering** \
+Electronics and Communication Engineering**
-    Implemented facial expression recognition systems with Convolutional Neural Network based detectors then compared their performance and accuracy as graduation project. \
+    * Implemented facial expression recognition systems with Convolutional Neural Network based detectors then compared their performance and accuracy as the graduation project.
-    Developed an auto data mining system to convert supervised learning process to semi-supervised.
-After collected a meaningful amount of data, collected more data from internet with our data miner over defined keywords and made them add to the labeled dataset after they labelled automatically.
+    * Developed an auto data mining system to convert the supervised learning process to semi-supervised.
+After collecting a meaningful amount of data, collected more data from the internet with our data miner over defined keywords and made them add to the dataset after they were labeled automatically.

 ## Certificates